IntelSoftware/SYCL_101/02_Why_SYCL/01_What_is_SYCL.rst

 Definition
 -----------

 SYCL is a high-level single-source standard C++ programming model that can target a wide range of heterogeneous platforms.

-SYCL is an industry-driven standard —developed by Khronos Group and announced in March 2014— that allows data parallelism for heterogeneous systems based on C++ 17.
+SYCL is an industry-driven standard developed by Khronos Group and announced in March 2014 that allows data parallelism for heterogeneous systems based on C++ 17.
 It is a royalty-free, cross-platform abstraction layer that enables the development of applications and frameworks with the portability and efficiency of OpenCL, while providing a user interface that's flexible and easy to use.
 SYCL standard is designed to be both highly portable and highly efficient and allows applications to offload compute kernels and data transfer to OpenCL-enabled accelerators such as GPUs, FPGAs, and other processors.

 SYCL Features
 --------------